17 User Acceptance Testing Templates [Examples + Download]

 You can download the full test plan in this Google Doc.

-Remember to create a copy first, or you won’t be able to edit it with your own data!
+Remember to create a copy first, or you won't be able to edit it with your own data.

-But you also want to ensure your app is self-explanatory enough—in other words, you can’t “hold their hand” through the entire process.
+The goal here is to write step-by-step instructions that lead testers to the expected result, but you also want to ensure your app is self-explanatory and user-friendly enough – in other words, you can’t hold testers’ hands through the entire process

-1. Log on to the app on staging.acme.com.
+1. Log on to the app on “staging.acme.com”.

 vs.

-1. Go to staging.acme.com, then click the blue “log on” button in the top right of the screen.
+1. Go to “staging.acme.com”, then click the blue “log on” button in the top right of the screen.

 The first example here is far better: it's clear what the desired result is, yet it allows: